- Diseases

 Tampons are feminine health products that are inserted into a woman’s vagina while she is menstruating to absorb menstrual blood.
 Many tampons are made of compressed cotton.

 The recent concern about heavy metals in tampons is based on one study that looked at 24 tampons from 14 unnamed brands.
 The tampons were heated to 180 degrees Celsius – or 356 Fahrenheit – and nitric acid was used to extract heavy metals.
-The results showed that each tampon contained small amounts of each of the 16 heavy metals they tested for, which included lead, arsenic and cadmium.
+The results showed that each tampon contained small amounts of 12 of the heavy metals they tested for, including lead and cadmium.

 The study suggests heavy metals may have ended up in tampons after cotton plants absorbed them from the soil, or that they may have been added when the tampon was made.